pierre-rouleau/pel/doc/pel-manual.rst

 - Section 2 adds the location of the *pel* directory to Emacs ``load-path`` to allow Emacs to find all PEL Emacs Lisp files.
-This should be the directory where you downloaded pEL.
+This should be the directory where you downloaded PEL.
 - Section 3 adds the location of the *utils* directory to Emacs ``load-path`` to allow Emacs to find the single file Emacs libraries PEL uses.
 - Section 4 tells Emacs to store its customization form inside a file called "~./emacs.d/emacs-customization.el".
 If you already have Emacs customization inside your current init.el file, copy it inside that new file.
   Emacs customization is the full content of the ``(custom-set-variables ...)`` form.
+- Section 5 load and initializes PEL.
+The code is commented out.
+  Do not activate the code until later in the installation steps, after your first successful build of PEL.

 .. _cloned PEL: `Clone PEL repository on your drive`_